-So, this increase from 3.5 to 5% on the disbursement quota rate won’t have much of an impact on these kinds of registered charities because many of them are probably already spending well in excess of their disbursement quota on their charitable activities.
+So, this increase from 3.5 to 5% on the portion of property exceeding $1 million on the disbursement quota rate won’t have much of an impact on these kinds of registered charities because many of them are probably already spending well in excess of their disbursement quota on their charitable activities.

-However, there will be exceptions and in that case the increase from 3.5% to 5% may necessitate some thoughtful planning.
+However, there will be exceptions and in that case the increase from 3.5% to 5% on the portion of property exceeding $1 million may necessitate some thoughtful planning.

 Generally, private foundations and public foundations are the designation for registered charities that, unlike charitable organizations, gift funds to other registered charities rather than doing the charitable work themselves.